tomas-fryza/vhdl-course/Labs/08-traffic_lights/README.md

    ![traffic_light2](../../Images/lab8_traffic_light_intersection.png)

    Explain how the intersection throughput is maximized.

+   Sraw a state diagram of your implementation.